 Other governmental funds consist of the various Special Revenue Funds.
-The total ending fund balance for other governmental funds was \$270,052, up from the \$124,487 at the end of the prior year.
-Revenues increased from the prior year by \$339,578 and expenditures increased \$124,017.
-Revenue in the National School Breakfast/Lunch Program (NSBLP) increased at the local level due to the seamless summer option that provided free lunches for most of the year and increased participation related to enrollment.
-Furthermore, campus activity revenue increased as there were no more COVID restrictions.
-Revenue also increased due to ESSER II and III funding.
-Expenditures for NSBLP and campus activities were up over \$250,000 on increased activity and inflation while guidance, counseling, and evaluation services was up almost \$70,000 as ESSER funds were utilized to add needed services.
-Instructional expenditures were down a little over \$100,000 as the District did not receive Title I, Part A, Section 1003 funding in the current year.
+The total ending fund balance for other governmental funds was \$290,601, up from the \$270,052 at the end of the prior year.
+Revenues increased from the prior year by \$105,255 and expenditures increased \$209,191.
+Revenue in the National School Breakfast/Lunch Program (NSBLP) increased at the local level due to the District resuming student charges after providing free lunches in the prior year.
+Furthermore, campus activity revenue increased.
+Federal revenue decreased due to loss of increased NSBLP federal reimbursement rate somewhat offset by increased ESSER grant receipts.
+Expenditures for NSBLP and campus activities were up slightly while Instruction and Curriculum and Staff Development expenditures increased due to wages and supplies expenditures funded by the additional ESSER grant receipts.